CSC207-UofT/course-project-group-044/accessibility.md

 accessibility technologies (like sip and puff systems) which a user might have for their web browser.

+**Flexibility in Use**: This principle is automatic with an unopinionated, standards-compliant web app.
+The application is accessible to users of any major operating system, both desktop and mobile, and any custom theming the user might have (e.g. a system-wide dark theme applied to their browser, increased font size, etc) would be applied without requiring special application-specific settings.

 <!--
     Write a paragraph about who you would market your program towards, if you